nruhm/diarscription/docs/reference/audio/sample-i/gold-reference.md

 130
 00:07:29,294 --> 00:07:32,852
-[SPEAKER_00]: But yeah, I understand that every step like that comes out.
+[SPEAKER_00]: But yeah, I understand that there will be stuff like that coming up.

 131
 00:07:32,873 --> 00:07:33,398